Feedback stabilization of a two-fluid surface tension system modeling the motion of a soap bubble at low Reynolds number: The two-dimensional case: Introduction

 \section{Introduction}

 In this paper we consider a model that describes the time evolution of an interface~$\Gamma(t)$ separating a bounded fluid domain~$\Omega \subset \R^2$ into two connected components.
 The fluid is assumed to be viscous and incompressible.
 This interface represents a soap bubble, and is subject to surface tension forces.
-Our aim is to stabilize the deformations of this soap bubble to a sphere of reference~$\Gamma_s$, up to rigid transformations, with a prescribed exponential decay rate, via the design of a feedback operator acting on the interface.
+Surface tension is the result of intermolecular forces in fluids (air or liquid, see~\cite{Probstein}).
+We consider the low Reynolds number case, that is the inertia forces are assumed to be negligible compared to the other involved forces (viscosity effects, surface tension, electric field, etc\dots), which is typically the case of blood flows~\cite{Blood2009} containing globules~\cite{Darling}.
+We will also neglect the temperature effects.
+Our aim is to stabilize the deformations of this soap bubble such that this latter converges to a circle, with a prescribed exponential decay rate, via the design of a feedback operator acting on the interface.
+Our contribution falls within the modeling and mathematical aspects of the motion of bubbles out of equilibrium.